dapenguin/ComponentLibrary/README.md

 		</nav>
 	</header>

-## Creating a new site

-Create a route file for the site inside the *routes* folder.

-Create a folder for the site inside the *routes* folder with the same name as the route file you created above.
-This is where you can keep any routes associated with that site.

-Reference the route file inside *lib/setupRoutes.js*.

 ## Creating a new page for a site

 ### Step 1: Create the view

-Inside the **views/pages** folder, create a Handlebars (.hbs) file for the page you want to create.
+Inside the **pages** folder, create a Handlebars (.hbs) file for the page you want to create.
 Feel free create additional folders here to help organise your pages.

 Inside the Handlebars file you have created, add whatever mark-up is needed for the page.
 Remember, this should just be the main content of the page.
 The header, footer, and any mark-up for the general structure of the page should be contained inside the layout Handlebars file.

 ### Step 2: Create the route

-Inside the relevant route file for the site, add the following:
+Inside the **routes** folder for the site, create a .routes.js file with the following code:

+	var express = require('express');
+	var router = express.Router();

 	router.get('/[page-url]', function(req, res, next) {
 		var data = {